 R. Tzvi Hirsch of Zhidachov, Sur me-Ra va-Aseh Tov, 116a, (18th-19th c.)

 2) A blessing recited over a fruit that one eats draws down a supernal flow from above.
 The angelic minister appointed over that species of fruit is infused with power to again produce more of that fruit.
 Therefore, someone who eats without a blessing is called a "robber" because she consumed a creation that contained spiritual power, and destroyed and removed that power from the world.
 She should have drawn down a renewed flow of blessing from above to replace what she had consumed.
 Now, because she failed to recite a blessing, that angel is deprived of that power and has been "robbed"...To encourage this flow of divine life-energy from above, it is fitting on Tu BiShvat to eat many kinds of fruits and to recite blessings over them with this intention.
 Although this should be our intention in eating during the whole year, it is still true that it is precious to perform a mitzvah at its best time.

 Pri Etz Hadar (ca. 17th c.), p.
 3-4

-3) A person should intend [on Tu BiShvat], when reciting a blessing, to channel divine life-energy to all creations and creatures–inanimate, plant, animal and human.
-He should believe with perfect faith that God, blessed be He, gives life to them all and that there is a spark of divine life-energy in every thing, which gives it existence, enlivens it, and causes it to grow.
+3) A person should intend [on Tu BiShvat], when reciting a blessing, to channel divine life-energy to all creations and creatures–silent, growing, moving and speaking [inanimate, plant, animal and human].
+She should believe with perfect faith that God, blessed be, gives life to them all and that there is a spark of divine life-energy in every thing, which gives it existence, enlivens it, and causes it to grow.

 Rabbi Avraham Yaakov of Sadiger (19th c.), Beit Yisrael, Emet LeYaakov, 38b